 One tax-smart strategy for reducing your current taxes - and building your retirement savings - is to increase your pre-tax contributions to your employer - sponsored retirement plan or account.
 By increasing your contributions, you can help reduce your current taxable income and lower your current tax bill.
 You should also be aware that with many retirement plans or accounts, if you are age 50 or older, you can make annual catch-up contributions that allow you to put away even more for retirement.

-#2: Advantage of the power of tax deferral1
+#2: Take advantage of the power of tax deferral

 If you make contributions to your employer-sponsored retirement plan or invest in other tax-deferred savings and investment products, you don't pay any taxes on your interest or earnings until withdrawn, which is typically at retirement when you may be in a lower tax bracket.
 That means you pay: